final draft #4b of my TEDxCSULB talk for Sunday 9 April ’17 in the University Student Union (USU) on the campus of Long Beach State University

 lessons from alternative education

 [SLIDE] This is my cousin Ellie.
 She’s 8.
-One week ago today, Ellie’s mom, my cousin Cece, walked into her kitchen to find a stool in front of the stove.
-On top of it was Ellie who’s too short to work at the stove otherwise.
-She’d melted chocolate in a double boiler and was coating almonds with it.
+One morning late last year, Ellie’s mom, my cousin Cece, walked into her kitchen to find a scene at the stove: in front of the stove was a stool, on top of the stool was Ellie, on top of the stove was a double boiler, in that was melted chocolate, which Ellie was coating almonds with.
 Cece looked at this scene for a moment, and finally, in confusion asked,

 How do you even know what a double boiler is?

 To which her 8 year-old daughter replied,

 It’s easy!
 I learned it from Martha Stewart on YouTube.

 The day Cousin Ellie started using YouTube to study the culinary arts with the top chefs around the globe, was the day I realized that Cousin Ellie and our University Catalog are not living in the same century.

 What is a “University Catalog?”
 If Windows or iOS is the operating system of your laptop or phone, if the Constitution is the operating system of the United States, then the University Catalog is the operating system of The University.